-We started teaching iconography many years ago when we were asked to share our skills and knowledge.
-We used to teach icon painting workshops in Australia, Canada, Italy, Russia and the USA.
-After more than 100 face-to-face workshops we were constrained to start teaching online because of the pandemic.
-Our courses became popular and it turned out, that the format of teaching online has many advantages.
+We began teaching iconography in 2005, and it's always been about sharing share our own knowledge and skills.
+We used to teach face-to-face workshops in Australia, Canada, Italy, Russia and the USA.
+Our current online courses began with the pandemic in 2020 and we discovered, that this way of teaching has many advantages.
 First, - it provides more time for learning than in a real class situation.
-Now we have 5 courses for students of different levels and continue to prepare new courses.
-We hope they will be ready soon
+Now we have several courses for students of different levels and work on new ones, hoping that they will be ready soon.

 Structured information, real time help, work in a team, unlimited access to materials